florezf90/dealer-data-tracker/README.md

 # dealer-data-tracker

 ## Description
-    We embarked on this project to be able to track a subject that any workplace likes to keep track of, Metrics!
+    We embarked on this project to be able to track any metrics that a workplace might like to keep track of.
 This specific app was built with a pokerhouse in mind.
-Created to allow supervisors to keep records when they audit their dealers metrics and store them to track a dealers preformance is over time.
+Created to allow supervisors to keep records when they audit their dealers metrics and store them to track a dealers preformance over time.

 ## Table of Contents (Optional)